 To recruit these students, UC College of Medicine offers unique admissions practices geared toward creating meaningful connections that reinforce the notion that the medical school is a family.
 These efforts include diversity interview days, multi-mini interviews and a holistic review process.

 While all medical school applicants go through an interview process, UC College of Medicine dedicates two to three days per year to interviewing strictly students from diverse backgrounds.
-This allows Mallory and Chris Lewis, MD, Assistant Director of the Office of Diversity and Inclusion, to connect with diverse students, provide opportunities for interviewees to meet current students and highlight what Cincinnati and UC have to offer.
-The day before the interviews, prospective students participate in a program including a dinner downtown with Mallory and her team, current students and residents and a student-led driving tour of Cincinnati.
+This allows Mallory to connect with diverse students, provide opportunities for interviewees to meet current students and highlight what Cincinnati and UC have to offer.
+The day before the interviews, prospective students participate in a program including a dinner downtown with Mallory and her team, current students and residents, and a student-led driving tour of Cincinnati.
 According to Mallory, roughly 92 percent of the diverse students who attend UC College of Medicine participate in a diversity interview day.

 One element of all UC College of Medicine interview days is the multi-mini interviews—a series of eight short interviews with different “raters” who don’t have knowledge of the applicant’s test scores, grades or other background information.
 The interviewer is looking for more intangible qualities like compassion and empathy that Mallory believes make good doctors.
 It’s part of the college’s holistic review process that focuses on areas outside of test scores, grades and extracurriculars since students of disadvantaged socioeconomic backgrounds often don’t have the same access to academic and support resources.

 “We want students that we would say, ‘I want them to care for my own family,’ and that’s what the holistic process gives us the opportunity to do,” said Mallory.
 “Even if some students don’t have perfect test scores, they can still be great doctors.”